Developers - Creating a value proposition for digital technology in health and social care

 Follow guidance on how to generate evidence for your value proposition in NICE's evidence standards framework for digital health technologies and NICE’s real-world evidence framework.

-Also think about using NICE Scientific Advice's advisory service to help you develop an evidence-generation strategy.
+Also think about using NICE Advice Service to help you develop an evidence-generation strategy.
 This will support a NICE evaluation of your digital technology and market access.

 See planning for evidence generation for more information.